Tyrese Noslin

-Tyrese Noslin (born 11 September 2002) is a professional footballer who plays as a right-back for club Telstar.
+Tyrese Yurvencey Noslin (born 11 September 2002) is a professional footballer who plays as a right-back or right midfielder for club Barnsley.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Early years

-Noslin was born in Amsterdam in 2002, but moved with his family to Almere at an early age.
+Noslin was born in Amsterdam on 11 September 2002, but moved with his family to Almere at an early age.
 He grew up in Almere Haven, living with his parents, younger brother, and two sisters.
 Noslin attended primary school at De Ark in Almere Haven.
 Reflecting on his childhood, he recalled: "I actually had quite a few hobbies besides football.
 I wanted to become a professional footballer early on, and when we played in the neighbourhood, I was always Ronaldinho.
 I'm still a real Messi fan."
 His early passion for football led him to join local club SV Almere, where he began his youth career.

 Noslin's potential was quickly recognised, and he joined the youth academies of Feyenoord and later Zeeburgia before being scouted by Ajax.
 He spent one year in the Ajax system before transferring to Almere City in 2012.
 There, he progressed through the academy ranks over the following decade.
 In the 2023–24 season, Noslin became a key player for Jong Almere, the club's reserve side in the Tweede Divisie, scoring three goals in 22 matches that season.